I created this page to answer questions and concerns about late ducklings that are left behind when the rest of the brood leaves the nest.

 So ... let's say an egg is dumped in a nest after incubation has started but not too long after: then that duckling might hatch many hours after the others.
 It takes about 24 hours for a duckling to get strong enough to climb, jump, swim, and follow the mother.
 If a duckling hatches too late it won't be as developed as the others when they are ready to leave the nest and it won't be strong enough to go.

-- It is part of how wood ducks are and always have been.
+This is part of how wood ducks are and always have been.
 The sad fate of late ducklings occurs in thousands of nests every spring and it has been that way for tens of thousands of years.
-The difference between nest boxes such as mine and the vastly more numerous other nest sites is only that a camera is in the nest box so you and I can see what happens.
-This makes it awful to watch and to consider, but these are completely wild birds that are choosing to use my nest boxes, so what happens everywhere else in the wild happens here too.
+The difference between nest boxes such as mine and the vastly more numerous other nest sites is that a camera is in the nest box so you and I can see what happens and at least try to save a few late ducklings.
+But for the vastly more numerous wild nests, the late ducklings die.

 If it helps, the harshness of nature is mellowed just a bit by how the ducklings respond.
-I shut off the public camera feed after they jump because it upsets people to see some still in the nest.
-However the cameras are still on for me and I have watched for a while sometimes.
 Once the others have left the nest those that are left behind pretty much just shut down.
 They don't peep.
 They don't struggle or thrash around.
 They don't move very much or very often.
 I like to think this is by nature's design: if they aren't going to survive, at least they can be sleepy and go out peacefully.

 THANK-YOU to the viewers who have enjoyed the videos and provided kind and useful comments.
 It is good to know that they are appreciated and it is very good to hear from people who appreciate the wonders of birds and nature.